huishingchong/ris_jamming_anomaly_detection/README.md

 ## Important

-This is only for academic research use.
+This is only for academic research purposes.